Senapati of Mataram: Expanding Mataram's territory

 After Hadiwijaya's death, many vassal states in East Java seceded.
-The alliance of East Java's dukes were still led by Surabaya as the strongest entity.
+The alliance of East Java's dukes was still led by Surabaya as the strongest entity.
 They were involved in a battle against Mataram in Mojokerto, but they could be mediated by Giri Kedaton's messenger.

 Other than Pajang and Demak, Pati was also subjugated peacefully.
 Pati was led by Duke Pragola I, son of Ki Panjawi.
 His sister Queen Waskitajawi became the main queen consort of Mataram.
-It had made Duke Pragola I hoped that Mataram would be led by his sister's descendants.
+It had made Duke Pragola I hope that Mataram would be led by his sister's descendants.

-In 1590, joined troops of Mataram, Pati, Demak, and Pajang attacked Madiun, which were led by Rangga Jumena (the youngest son of Sultan Trenggana), who had prepared a large troops awaiting the invader.
+In 1590, joined troops of Mataram, Pati, Demak, and Pajang attacked Madiun, which was led by Rangga Jumena (the youngest son of Sultan Trenggana), who had prepared large troops awaiting the invader.
 With a brilliant trickery, Madiun was conquered.
-Rangga Jumena fled to Surabaya, while his daughter namely Retno Dumilah was married by Senapati.
+Rangga Jumena fled to Surabaya, while his daughter namely Retno Dumilah was married to Senapati.

 In 1591, a coup d'etat took place in Kediri.
-Raden Senapati of Kediri was driven out by new regent, Ratujalu, supported by Surabaya.
+Raden Senapati of Kediri was driven out by a new regent, Ratujalu, supported by Surabaya.

 Raden Senapati of Kediri was adopted by Panembahan senapati as his son and he helped him to take over the throne of Kediri.
 The war ended with the death of both Raden Senapati with Duke Pesagi (his uncle).

-In 1595, Duke of Pasuruan intended to submit to Mataram peacefully, but was prevented by his commander, Rangga Kaniten.
+In 1595, the Duke of Pasuruan intended to submit to Mataram peacefully, but was prevented by his commander, Rangga Kaniten.
 Rangga Kaniten was defeated by Panembahan Senapati in a duel.
-He himself was assassinated by Duke of Pasuruan, who swore allegiance to Mataram.
+He was assassinated by the Duke of Pasuruan, who swore allegiance to Mataram.

 In 1600, Duke Pragola I of Pati rebelled against Mataram.
-The rebellion was precipitated by appointment of Retno Dumilah of Madiun as second queen consort.
+The rebellion was precipitated by the appointment of Retno Dumilah of Madiun as the second queen consort.
 Pati military forces were able to occupy some regions in the north of Mataram.
-A war broke out near Dengkeng River, where Mataram force led by Senapati himself destroyed Pati force.
+A war broke out near Dengkeng River, where the Mataram force led by Senapati himself destroyed the Pati force.

 Death

 Panembahan Senapati alias Danang Sutawijaya died in Kajenar village in 1601.
-He was buried in Mataram Cemetery, Kotagede and was succeeded by his son Mas Jolang, born from Ratu Mas Waskitajawi.
+He was buried in Mataram Cemetery, Kotagede, and was succeeded by his son Mas Jolang, born from Ratu Mas Waskitajawi.